Renk IPO aims for market cap of 1.8 bln euros

 FRANKFURT, Sept 25 (Reuters) - German defence contractor Renk said on Monday it would price its IPO at 15 to 18 euros per share, which would give it a potential valuation of up to 1.8 billion euros ($1.92 billion).

-Private equity owner Triton, which has been a majority investor since 2020, will continue to hold its majority stake in Renk, which makes gearboxes for military vehicles.
+Private equity owner Triton, which has been a majority investor since 2020, will continue to hold its majority stake in Renk, which supplies gearboxes for Germany's Leopard battle tank.

 Triton plans to sell up to 27.03 million Renk shares, meaning it could raise between 405 and 486 million euros.